raventid/es-airline-app/concerns.md

 -> After Aquiring pays the balance due it publishes Paied or PaymentFailed -> ... other services do the work.

+11.
+It's a black friday.
+We have to scale our system.

 # Alternatives or concepts we can still some ideas from

 Karafka - framework for Kafka based applications: